Abdul Sultan (United Kingdom)

 Ranee Thakar (United Kingdom)

 Jan Willem De Leeuw (Netherlands)

-Natarajan Rajmaheshwari (India)
+Natarajan Rajmaheswari (India)

 PROTECT is a “train the trainer” program, with the main goal being to promote knowledge of obstetricians and midwives globally in the management of perineal trauma and episiotomy through structured training with a view to minimizing pelvic floor and perineal morbidity associated with childbirth.

-- Successfully complete the Pre-test Modules.
+- Successfully complete the Theoretical Test*

 IUGA congratulates the following individuals who have successfully completed the program:

 Leonie de Jong-Speksnijder (The Netherlands) - August 2023